Staying Alive (1983 film): Development and writing

 Saturday Night Fever producer and writer Robert Stigwood and Norman Wexler started planning a sequel soon after the original film came out in 1977, due to the film's success.
 They came up with the title Staying Alive, and Wexler wrote a script.
-Travolta was open to the idea of a sequel, but did not like the pessimism of the script, thinking that his character, Tony Manero, needed to see more success as a dancer.
+John Travolta was open to the idea of a sequel, but did not like the pessimism of the script, thinking that his character, Tony Manero, needed to see more success as a dancer.
 Stigwood and executives from Paramount Pictures spent the next several years trying to convince Travolta to film the script as written, but with no success.
 The project was considered abandoned, but then, in 1981, Stigwood met with Travolta to get Travolta's views on how a sequel should go.
 Travolta stated that he wanted Manero to attempt a dance career on Broadway and end up in a leading role due to his talent.
 Wexler wrote another script based on Travolta's ideas, in which Manero becomes a Broadway dancer but remains in the chorus.
 Travolta agreed to participate in the film, though he preferred an ending more like the one he had envisioned: he agreed that Wexler's ending was a more realistic outcome, but felt that it would not be sufficiently exciting for audiences.

-It was then time to find a director for Staying Alive, and Travolta, who had just seen the film Rocky III (which Stallone wrote, directed and starred in), told his agent that he wanted a director who could bring the energy and pacing of that film to Staying Alive.
+It was then time to find a director for Staying Alive, and Travolta, who had just seen the film Rocky III (which Sylvester Stallone wrote, directed and starred in), told his agent that he wanted a director who could bring the energy and pacing of that film to Staying Alive.
 To Travolta's surprise, Paramount, with the help of then-studio chief Michael Eisner, was able to bring in Stallone himself.
 Travolta told Stallone about his idea for a happier ending, and Stallone rewrote the script to more closely match Travolta's vision.
 Stallone also made the Manero character more mature – given that the character was now six years older than in the original film – and made the film's language tamer than that of the first film, to ensure that it got a PG rating.